janhonkys/TODO_List_Spring_Vue/README.md

 - MySQL: Database management system used for storing todo items.
 - Maven: Build tool for managing dependencies and building the project.

+## Running the Application
+Configure your Spring Boot application to connect to the MySQL database by updating the application.properties file.
+Sql script is part of the directory structure.
+- Make sure you have MySQL installed and running.
+- Update application.properties with your MySQL database URL, username, and password.
+- Use Maven or your preferred IDE to build and run the project.